 Starting off our list is the clematis.
 Clematis are lovely, delicate flowers from the Ranunculaceae family.
 They come in different shades of white, purple, pink, red.
 Some of its most popular varieties include Nelly Moser, Jackmanii, Pink Flamingo, Constance, Cyanea, and Frankie.

-Dupe: At times, clematis is nearly identical to poppies and garden roses, which can go at a slightly lower price.
+Dupe: At times, clematis is nearly identical to poppies, garden roses, and sweet pea flowers, which can all go at a slightly lower price.

 Lily of the Valley

 All exquisiteness aside, the other reason why Lily of the Valley can be unreasonably expensive is its short blooming season and fussy growing requirements.
 These divine-looking spring blooms are very hard to come by that not many florist shops offer them and when they do, the price can be unforgivingly high, say, up to $400 per bouquet.

 Dupe: Many florists recommend similarly small flowers like sweet peas, baby's breath, and waxflowers as stunning substitutes.